Algorithmic (Algo) Trading

 • High capital and setup costs

-Developing, testing, and maintaining algorithms involves costs for technology, data feeds, and infrastructure, making entry expensive for some participants.
+Designing, testing, and maintaining trading algorithms involves expenditure on advanced technology, quality data feeds, and infrastructure, which can create a significant financial barrier for some traders.

 • Limited flexibility and customisation

-Algorithms follow predefined rules, which may restrict quick adjustments to changing market conditions or unique trading preferences.
+Algorithms operate strictly according to predefined instructions.
+This structure can restrict rapid adjustments in response to changing market conditions or specific trading preferences.

 • Absence of human judgment